dpanchal5/ExData_Plotting1/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-To execute the project perform the following steps:
-1. Open the file run_analysis.R
-2. Change the value of the setwd function call.
-Save the file.
-3. Run the R script run_analysis.R
-4. Tidydata.csv is created.
-5. README.md and CodeBook.md can be found on Github URL provided on top.
-6. R Markdown file can also be found on Github URL provided on top.

 ```